Board appoints veteran Nevada educator as superintendent

 The board unanimously approved Adams' appointment at its July 13

 meeting.
-She officially will begin her duties Aug.
+She officially begins her duties Aug.
 14.

 In her current position, Adams is school associate